kusa11/freemarket_sample_65a/README.md

 ### Association
 - belongs_to :category
 - belongs_to :user
-- has_many :photos dependent: :destroy
+- has_many :images dependent: :destroy